I’m currently a Physics Ph.D. candidate at the University of Idaho.

 My first scientific paper dealt with energy conservation in co-rotation resonances, with a focus on Saturn’s Aegaeon ring arc.

-I am also preparing a 16-week high school Astronomy course for Kepler Education that I will begin teaching in Fall 2020.
+I taught a 16-week high school Astronomy course for Kepler Education in Fall 2020.
+I plan to teach this again in Fall 2021.

 I did my undergraduate studies in Physics, with a technical option in Astrophysics, and a second major in Philosophy, at the University of Illinois at Urbana-Champaign.